 Not a bad idea.
 In fact, there was nothing Jonathan would have liked to do more than to climb back to the safety of his airship, pour himself another glass of absinthe, and set off for Paris, or Madrid, or anywhere just to get out of this god-forsaken city.
 The old Jonathan would have done exactly that.
 But this Jonathan?
 This Jonathan had a responsibility to this city.

 There were probably only a handful of people who knew about the Lazarus Virus—what it was, why people had been infected with it, and how.
 He was also among the few who knew who was responsible.
 The Resurrection Man, who he believed was still at large in spite of Parson Sinews’ arrest.
-Not only that, Jonathan had only just learned that the Resurrectionists had probably killed his father.
+Not only that, Jonathan had suspectedsuspected that the Resurrectionists had killed his father.
 He couldn’t leave.
 Not now.
 Not with so much at stake.
 He needed to find the Resurrectionists.
 Solomon Grundy.
 Mr. Hyde.
 Anthony Tidkins.
 They had unleashed this experiment.
 Perhaps they could put an end to it.
 And if not, at least they could be brought to justice for their crimes.

 “You should come with me,” he said.